Will my child be in pain after surgery?

 Parents can comfort their child better than anyone else.
 The following are some suggestions that might prove helpful in comforting your child:

-- All children need to be held, stroked and touched by those that are most important to them.
+- All children need to be held, stroked and touched by those who are most important to them.
 Ask for help from the nursing staff if you would like to hold your child, especially if you are not exactly sure how to go about it because of equipment or bandages.

 - Ask what entertainment options are available for your child to use in bed or in the playroom, such as movies or video games.